frankarobotics/libfranka/README.rst

    :target: https://codecov.io/gh/frankarobotics/libfranka
    :alt: codecov

 **libfranka** is a C++ library that provides low-level control of Franka Robotics research robots.
-The `generated API documentation <https://frankarobotics.github.io/libfranka/0.15.0>`_ offers an overview of its capabilities, while the `Franka Control Interface (FCI) documentation <https://frankarobotics.github.io/docs>`_ provides more information on setting up the robot and utilizing its features and functionalities.
+The `API References <https://frankarobotics.github.io/docs/libfranka/docs/api_references.html>`_ offers an overview of its capabilities, while the `Franka Control Interface (FCI) documentation <https://frankarobotics.github.io/docs>`_ provides more information on setting up the robot and utilizing its features and functionalities.

-To find the appropriate version to use, please refer to the `Compatibility Matrix <https://frankarobotics.github.io/docs/compatibility.html>`_.
+To find the appropriate version to use, please refer to the `Robot System Version Compatibility <https://frankarobotics.github.io/docs/libfranka/docs/compatibility_with_images.html>`_.

 Key Features
 ------------